Interview with an Anonymous Interviewee (An00509)

 GC: Yes.

-RW: Well just under a year and the reason for that was there were a big demand for pilots and navigators and so on and they couldn’t get us all through as quickly as they wanted to because they didn’t have the training facilities to get the numbers out as fast they needed them so they had to send some of us to Canada for training some of us through Alaska some of us to Florida some of us to Mexico I think it was.
+I: Well just under a year and the reason for that was there were a big demand for pilots and navigators and so on and they couldn’t get us all through as quickly as they wanted to because they didn’t have the training facilities to get the numbers out as fast they needed them so they had to send some of us to Canada for training some of us to Alaska some of us to Florida some of us to Mexico I think it was.
 So, and some of us to New Zealand and some of us to Australia.
-So the training programme was very widely spread so I started out in England and then went out on to Canada and then to America and then back to England and then I finally started to fly on the wartime conditions once I had been posted back to England to a bomber squadron you see.
+So the training programme was very widely spread so I started out in England and then I went on to Canada and then to America and then back to England and then I finally started to fly under wartime conditions once I had been posted back in England to a bomber squadron you see.

 GC: Where was you first — when you came back to England, where were you first posted?